 We work with multiple communities and have deep existing ties locally, regionally, nationally and internationally.
 Critical reflection on these experiences occurs at many levels and with a rich variety of outcomes.
 Many of our students are inspired by our engaged learning courses to write a senior thesis or other senior projects informed by these courses; likewise, our graduate students write professionally about the intersections of academia and activism.

 Here's a glimpse of engaged learning courses at Cornell relating to Latina/o Studies, Immigration, Education, and Migrant Farmworkers.

 Conceived as a service-learning course, Cultures and Communities – LSP 2300/4300, offered each semester, focuses on targeted, engaged research and arts work with Latino/a culture-related organizations in Tompkins County, such as CULTURA, No más lágrimas and the Latino Civic Association.
 Students learn while participating in meaningful activities that enhance arts and culture partnerships.
-Professor Debra Castillo, faculty instructor, and Carolina Osorio Gil, engagement coordinator, provide guidelines and resources for students to work within existing projects or to develop their own ideas, while community partners provide networks and planning assistance.
+Professor Debra Castillo, faculty instructor, provide guidelines and resources for students to work within existing projects or to develop their own ideas, while community partners provide networks and planning assistance.
 Students develop a comprehensive learning portfolio of their semester’s work.
 This course has a variable credit option, 1-3 credit hours, depending on level of commitment.

 For information about Engaged Latina/o Studies at Cornell initiative please contact Professor Debra Castillo, email@example.com.